plivo/plivo-java/README.rst

 	Note: The parameter *-Dmaven.test.skip=true* will skip all test and generate the release.

-	To Run the tests, you *must edit PlivoCallTest.java* and put your server address, accountId, accountToken etc, otherwise it *WILL FAIL*.

 **Use the Library in your Java IDE**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~